 You’d rather put a piece of parchment paper (of good quality) on a baking sheet – this way you will keep your baking sheet clean.
 Also you may use non-stick mold (it should be big enough so all pirozhki will fit in it).

-Before baking pirozhki need ~15 min. to raise a little bit and to make seams stronger.
+Before baking pirozhki need ~15 min. to rise a little bit and to make seams stronger.
 Cover them with a towel to prevent them from drying out.
 Then preheat your oven until it reaches 180°C, convection mode.
 While oven is preheating, put the egg in a glass and blend it with fork, then brush egg onto piroshki (to reach tasty look + it helps sesame or any other seeds at your taste to stick onto pirozhki).

 Put the rest of egg in a jar and store it in a freezer.
 When you’ll be baking pies next time, take the jar out of a freezer before kneading the dough.
 It will defrost at room temperature right in time.